Are you overwhelmed trying to keep track of mountains of information? Then what you need is a good job search log!

 With a log, you can easily look back and see:

 All of that information together can provide you with important clues about where you're getting stuck in the job search process and what you need to change to be successful.
-Using a form like this is not just about staying organized, it also allows you to problem solve in ways that you could not do as easily without the information.
+Using a form like this isn't just about staying organized, it also allows you to problem solve in ways that you couldn't do as easily without the information.

 If you do feel like you're stuck in your job search, and you want to know more about exactly how to figure out what part of the process is causing problems, my ebook Job Search Mistakes Exposed can help.
 It explains how to figure out where you're getting stuck and what to do about it.